 Project product description

-We’re going to be creating an airline ticketing management system.
+We are creating an airline ticketing management system.
 This system will create tickets for our customers and store these tickets in a database.
 It will also allow for the management of these tickets.
 The project’s scope lies only in the ticketing system, as our online storefront is still working as intended.

 When a ticket is created in this system, the ticket’s information will be sent to the upcoming flights database.
 This database holds all the tickets for our upcoming flights.
 When a flight takes off, we will automatically move the ticket to the previous flights database.
 After a month of being held in the previous flights database, the ticket will be removed.